 That is what mangers do inside the management loop.
 They see that work standards are developed to accomplish the job, they ensure they are documented into procedures, they allocate resources to achieve the work standards, and then they follow up to ensure that planned work standard results are achieved.
 The procedures are there to communicate what management needs – 100% on time delivery – and how management has planned out the achievement of the work standards.
 Are the work standards perfect?

 Management procedures do not represent a one time event where management sits down and develops perfect work standards.
 Quality management procedures are meant to be dynamic and change in order to adapt to the environment, competition, changing customer needs, or varying workforce competence.
 In other words, circumstances changes and so should your procedures.

 The goal is continuous improvement not perfection.
 Management does not have to always be right to be good.
 Management just needs to take actions that achieve planned results.
 Improvements happen as a result of iterations of the management loop.
 This is the process approach of Plan, Do, Check, Act (PDCA).
 It is the cornerstone of a quality management system.
 Your management procedures make up the cornerstone of your management communication of your work standards.
 If you are not using procedures to communicate your work standards, then what else are they for – your auditor?

 If managers are not holding workers accountable to work standards or allocating resources to see that the work standards are achieved, then what are they doing – firefighting?
 If management is fighting the fire then who is managing?
 Do you want managers solving problems or trained capable workers that are solving the problems?

-If you want to bring out the best in your employees so they truly are doing the best they can then you will need to define what “best” means and one way to do that is through your procedures.
-Give it a try and let me know what your experience are with procedures.
+If you want to bring out the best in your employees so they truly are doing the best they can, then you will need to define what “best” means and one way to do that is through your procedures.
+Afterall, management procedures need to be used to be effective.
+Give it a try and let me know what your experience is with procedures.